 How to start Learning Selenium?

 This is the best time to start learning Selenium testing by your own with the help of this free Selenium Training series.
-Read tutorials, practice examples at your home, and put your queries in comment section of respective tutorials.
+Read tutorials, practice examples at your home, and put your queries in the comment section of the respective tutorials.
 We will address all of these queries.

-Experienced Selenium professionals – you too can take part in this series by providing answers to reader’s queries in comments.
+Experienced Selenium professionals – you too can take part in this series by providing answers to the reader’s queries in comments.

-Before you jump in to reading this exciting and useful series, let us take a look at what it has got in store for you.
+Before you jump into reading this exciting and useful series, let us take a look at what it has got in store for you.

-- Supports execution of repeated test cases
+- Supports execution of repeated Test Cases

-- Aids in testing a large test matrix
+- Aids in testing a large Test Matrix

 - Enables parallel execution